thecarp/dactyl-keyboard/doc/execution.md

 Note: The default configuration with Leiningen is built into the application itself and is not the same as you get with a plain `make`.
-This means that although free configuration selection is easier, it is marginally harder to just look at the bundled designs.
+This means that although free configuration selection is easier, it is marginally harder to just look at bundled designs.

 ### Examples

-For OpenSCAD files identical to what you get with a plain `make`, run `lein run -c config/base.yaml -c config/dmote/base.yaml`.
+For OpenSCAD files identical to what you get with a plain `make`, run `lein run -c config/base.yaml -c config/dactyl_manuform/base.yaml`.
 To render to STL automatically, add the `--render` flag.

 Notice that you are naming specific YAML files and combining them into one configuration, in the order of your choice.
 This gives you full control over